cybriq/giocore/readme.md

 [gioui.org](https://git.sr.ht/~eliasnaur/gio)
 with everything pertaining to the `layout/` and `widget/` folders removed, and the odd thing that somehow depends on these.

+Note that the `main` branch of this repository matches the upstream, this repository's default branch is `master` which is the same except omitting the `widget` and `widget/material` packages.
+The content of these from upstream is being adapted to permit a separate map and render for laying out viewports where the layout is arbitrarily displaced and clipped into another widget.